 She earned her doctorate of nursing practice (DNP) from the University of Kansas, a Master of Science in Nursing Administration from the UW-Oshkosh, and a Bachelor of Science in Nursing from UW-Green Bay.

 Dr. Tyczkowski’s teaching emphasis includes leadership and management, nursing care of older adults, theoretical foundations of nursing, women’s health, and U.S. healthcare systems.

 Outside the university, Dr. Tyczkowski is active in patient advocacy, organizational change, and quality of care issues in nursing homes.
 In her spare time, she enjoys quilting, knitting, biking, and spending time with her husband.

 There are a lot of opportunities for student-to-student interaction, not only in discussion forums, but also when providing peer review of each other’s work.

 How much do I do in one week?

 You can expect to spend about 9-12 hours per week on course activities.

 In addition to the UW Health Information Management and Technology academic directors and other resources offered by your chosen home campus, the UW Extended Campus Student Services team is comprised of Student Success Coaches.
 Offering support for academic, coursework, graduation, and personal needs, your Student Success Coach is there to guide you through the program.

 Have questions about HIMT 430: Quality Assessment and Improvement or the online bachelor’s UW Health Information Management and Technology program?
 Learn about our expert faculty, how to apply, and more.
-Enrollment advisers can help with all of your questions.
-Call 1-877-895-3276 or email firstname.lastname@example.org.
+Enrollment advisers are happy to answer any questions.
+Call 1-877-895-3276 or email email@example.com.